jblasek/Pad22/pvapp.md

 ### Why a home page?
 In the student survey that was conducted, there was a question that asked what feature the students would want to see the most.
 The majority of reponses wanted a central location for schedules.
 As a student, it can be hard to find one specific announcement through an email or during PVTV/the announcements over the intercom system.
 If a student wants to find when the irst meeting of math club is, they can go to the calendar and look to see when math club is having its meeting.

 ## Digital Deli
+The Digital Deli system will allow users the oppurtunity to order their deli for lunch in advance.
+This will also let users see their current balance, as well as add to it.

 ### Why a digital deli
+In our student survey, many responses were heard which spoke of struggles in the lunch line.
+There were many complaints about long wait times, and entering your lunch code.
+The PV Deli will help fix this by letting students order their lunch online through the app.

 ## Navigator